Rice and bean burrito with side salad

 6. Step 6

-Add the rice filling to the bottom half of the tortilla.
+Add the filling to the bottom half of the tortilla.
 Fold the bottom of the tortilla up and over the filling, pulling the filling back tight toward the bottom of the tortilla.
 Next make two folds on either side.
-Keeping the filling snug inside, roll it up!
+Keeping the filling snug inside, roll it up.
 Eat whole or cut in half and serve with the side salad.

 Food facts

-The main carbohydrate in this dish comes from the rice and tortillas, however the beans and sweetcorn will also contribute to some of carbohydrate in this dish.
+The main carbohydrate in this dish comes from the rice and tortillas, however the beans and sweetcorn will also contribute to some of the carbohydrate in this dish.
 The carbohydrate content has been provided for those who have been trained in insulin adjustment.

 This dish is low in protein, therefore if you have been advised to follow a low protein diet, this would be a suitable main meal.